fbpx

 4. Montana Science Center

-The Montana Science Center was founded in 2001 as the local children's museum and has since evolved and grown to the center that it is today.
+The Montana Science Center was founded in 2001 as the local children's museum and has since evolved and grown into the center it is today.
 The museum has all kinds of hands-on exhibits, camps, and other educational programs.
-Their mission is to provide children with STEAM (science, technology, engineering, arts, and mathematics) learning experiences.
+They aim to provide children with STEAM (science, technology, engineering, arts, and mathematics) learning experiences.

-Prices for admission are $9 for ages 2 and up and free for members.
+Admission prices are $9 for ages two and up and free for members.
 Opening hours vary.

 See more on the Montana Science Center's website.